Jknand23/SuiteCRM/data/Relationships/SugarRelationship.php_docs.md

 # SugarRelationship.php Documentation

 /**
- * @fileoverview Abstract base class defining the interface and common functionality for all relationship types in SuiteCRM
+ * @fileoverview Abstract base class defining the interface and common functionality for all relationship types in SuiteCRM.
+Provides the foundation for the relationship hierarchy including M2MRelationship, One2MRelationship, and other specialized relationship implementations.
  * @package SuiteCRM.Data.Relationships
  * @copyright SugarCRM Inc. 2004-2013, SalesAgility Ltd. 2011-2018
  * @license GNU Affero General Public License version 3